mukund-22/shl-assignment/README.md

 - Use `sleep()` after every few requests to avoid bans
 - Maintain logs to identify when fallback was used

 ---

-## 📞 Contact

-If you're a recruiter or reviewer:
-This project is developed independently under resource constraints and demonstrates my ability to integrate data collection, NLP pipelines, LLM APIs, and production-ready robustness.

----